digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

               TX packets:40886 errors:0 dropped:0 overruns:0 carrier:0
               collisions:0 txqueuelen:1000
               RX bytes:8561295 (8.5 MB)  TX bytes:10484627 (10.4 MB)
 Drops or overruns are generally not good to experience at all.
-If these continually increment, it indicates an issue of your network being saturated.
+If these continually increment, it indicates an issue of your network is saturated.
 Spreading network traffic across multiple instances (load balancing) is a good response for legitimate traffic, whereas malicious traffic may be better served by using a DDoS mitigation service.

 ### Errors
 Errors on a network interface occur generally when a cyclic redundancy check (CRC) fails, meaning that data was somehow erroneously changed or corrupted.
 When these happen, the data is usually attempted to be re-read, or a request for retransmission happens.
 Errors can be checked using `ifconfig` -- consider the `errors` and `dropped` counters same output from the Saturation section above: